juarezr/solrcopy/README.md

           Delay after all processing.
 Usefull for letting Solr breath

       --num-docs <quantity>
-          Number of documents to retrieve from solr in each reader step [default: 4k]
+          Number of documents to retrieve from solr in each reader step

+          [default: 4k]

       --archive-files <quantity>
-          Max number of files of documents stored in each zip file [default: 40]
+          Max number of files of documents stored in each archive file

+          [default: 40]

-      --zip-prefix <name>
+      --archive-prefix <name>
-          Optional prefix for naming the zip backup files when storing documents
+          Optional prefix for naming the archive backup files when storing documents

+      --archive-compression <compression>
+          Compression method to use for compressing the archive files [possible values: stored, zip, zstd ]

+          [default: zip]

       --workaround-shards <count>
           Use only when your Solr Cloud returns a distinct count of docs for some queries in a row.
 This may be caused by replication problems between cluster nodes of shard replicas of a core.
 Response with 'num_found' bellow the greatest value are ignored for getting all possible docs.
 Use with `--params shards=shard_name` for retrieving all docs for each shard of the core

+          [default: 0]

   -r, --readers <count>
-          Number parallel threads exchanging documents with the solr core [default: 1]
+          Number parallel threads exchanging documents with the solr core

+          [default: 1]

   -w, --writers <count>
-          Number parallel threads syncing documents with the zip archives [default: 1]
+          Number parallel threads syncing documents with the archives files

+          [default: 1]

       --log-level <level>
-          What level of detail should print messages [default: info]
+          What level of detail should print messages

+          [default: INFO]

       --log-mode <mode>
-          Terminal output to print messages [default: mixed]
+          Terminal output to print messages

+          [default: mixed]

       --log-file-path <path>
           Write messages to a local file

       --log-file-level <level>
-          What level of detail should write messages to the file [default: debug]
+          What level of detail should write messages to the file

+          [default: DEBUG]

   -h, --help
           Print help (see a summary with '-h')